Smoked Fish

 Health Benefits

-- Excellent source of high-quality complete protein with all essential amino acids for muscle maintenance and repair
+- Rich source of high-quality complete protein supporting muscle maintenance and repair

 Buying Guide